fadlurahmanfdev/flutter_feature_camera/README.md

 ### Base Camera

-BaseMixinFeatureCameraV2 is a mixin abstract class designed to facilitate camera-related functionalities.
+BaseMixinFeatureCameraV2 is a mixin class designed to facilitate camera-related functionalities.
 It provides methods for handling essential camera features, such as initializing the camera, taking pictures,